Women in Uzbekistan: Abuse of women

 The UN has recognized some efforts of the government to curtail human trafficking.
 For example, telephone hotlines are available for trafficking victims, and trafficking carries a jail sentence of five to eight years.

 However, trafficking still persists, as Uzbekistan is both a supplier and consumer of trafficked women.”Trafficking occurs as an extension of the ‘shuttle’ trade.
 The women are sent as tourists with promises of employment as nannies, tutors or baby-sitters, but they often end up working in the sex industry.”

-Women’s economic opportunities

-"Gender roles in the economy changed during the Soviet period and continue to change in independence."
-While the Uzbek state has programs in place to help increase economic opportunities for women, there are persistent problems.
-For example, the labor market is sex-segregated, and women are usually paid lower wages.
-"Unskilled personnel in the non-production sector are comprised virtually entirely of women.”
-Women also cannot be used for night time or overtime work.
-As of 2003 there was no known law against sexual harassment.

-Mothers with disabled children or many children can retire at 50, which is up to five years earlier than the stipulated retirement age (55).

-Women’s legal rights and government representation

-As of 2004 Uzbekistan’s election law requires political parties to nominate at least 30 percent female candidates for the parliament.
-However, the underrepresentation of women is endemic at all levels of government.

-Uzbekistan has universal suffrage; however, "according to data from surveys conducted by the Public Opinion Centre, 64% of urban and 50% of rural women consider that men have greater opportunities for implementing their rights in the political sphere".